 If you are arriving or leaving by train, you will likely want to stay near Rome Termini train station, which is the major train station in the city.
 Some hotels near to Rome Termini to consider are:

 - Gioberti Art Hotel – 50 yards from Termini Station, a well rated excellent value 4* hotel

 - NH Collection Palazzo Cinquecento – Awesome value 5* hotel just a few steps from the train station

 - Hotel Valentino Palace – a fantastic mid-range 3* property, just 150 yards from the train station

 Of course, there are many more options for accommodation in Rome.
 When we travel we usually use Booking.com for our accommodation.
 They have a great selection of options, with everything from hostels to apartments to hotels.
 The review system makes it easy to pick a good option, and they have an excellent cancellation policy.

-We’ve also stayed in apartments and vacation rental properties in Rome, often booked through AirBnB.
-If you’re interested in using AirBnB, this link will give you a discount off your first stay.
-If you can’t find what you want on AirBnB, we’ve got a definitive list of AirBnB alternatives to help you get a decent vacation rental.
+If after those two options you can’t find what you want on AirBnB, we’ve got a definitive list of AirBnB alternatives to help you get a decent vacation rental.

 Getting to and from Rome Airport

 Rome has two major international airports that you might fly into – Rome Fiumicino (FCO) and Rome Ciampino (FCO).
 Flights from the North America usually arrive at Fiumicino, whilst flights from Europe may arrive at either.